lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 ![Share the extension](./images/share-with-org.png)

 Now, go back to your Azure DevOps organization.
 Once there, open the *Organization settings* screen and then the *extensions* tab.
 This screen shows the **Installed** extensions, the **Requested** extensions which are the extensions users without enough right tried to add to the organization and the **Shared** extensions.
-That's in this last screen that you should now see your custom decorator.
+That is in this last screen that you should now see your custom decorator.

 ![The extension is shared with the org](./images/shared-within-org.png)